 The largest and most lucrative deals are often discussed like folklore, but how can we effectively replicate these deals on a regular basis?

-I highlighted in a previous blog (https://sbrconsulting.com/resources/blog/the-importance-of-measuring-value/) the importance of measuring value to provide a platform to initiate and develop relationships.
-As well as understanding the value we provide clients it important to reflect on the process undertaken to win the opportunities we wish to replicate – Landmark Deals.
+In a previous blog we highlighted the importance of measuring value to provide a platform to initiate and develop relationships.
+As well as understanding the value we provide clients, it is important to reflect on the process undertaken to win the opportunities we wish to replicate – Landmark Deals.
 By mapping the process, from our perspective and that of the clients, we provide a track to run on to replicate them in the future.
 Measuring the value the client achieved is a key component to this, along with a number of other areas, highlighted below:

 Typically this is measured by the revenue or profit of the deal.
-This is important but we should also take into account further value gained, whether it be with working with a market leading brand, opened up further opportunities or increased our credibility and footprint within the market.
+This is important but we should also take into account further value gained, whether it was: working with a market leading brand, opening up further opportunities or increasing our credibility and footprint within the market.